centaurreader/rpg/README.md

   - [ ] die when hp is <= 0; you died / new game menu
 - [ ] Make leveling increase base HP; heal player for diff of HP gain
 - [ ] Trash inventory items
-- [ ] show enemy hp drain to 0 before spawning new

 ### v2
 - [ ] Sell inventory items for GP